 There are many fancy seafood restaurants in LA, but none of those even come close to Providence.
 The design of the place resembles a weird combination of a vintage fisherman’s boat and a modernist salon with nets on the ceiling.
 Movie stars and football players casually eat their Crab Wontons and Santa Barbara Spot Prawns at the nearby tables, as Chef Michael Cimarusti proudly strolls between.

 The Columbia River King Salmon is to die for!
 Fresh, savory, heavenly delicious, served with Brentwood corn, pancetta and a variety of garden herbs it practically kills with taste.
+Even a sandwich here is a masterpiece.
 More! – you cry and they pull the cheese cart next to you.
 More!
 They bring in a bottle of the finest white wine.
 More!
 They put a plate of Black Forests of Nice (which is the finest cherry ice-cream you’ve ever tasted) and you are done for!
 Sure, the prices are astronomical, but Providence is not just an haute cuisine restaurant – it is a once-in-a-lifetime experience.

 Here’s another seafood joint but with a radically different spin.
 The Hungry Cat is a little gourmet restaurant – north on Vine – that offers tapas-style seafood dishes with strong East Coast flashbacks.